AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 Internal server error.
 ***

-## `Update Identity Provider of a Tenant`
+## `Update Identity Provider Consent of a Tenant`

-Update the Identity Provider of a Tenant.
+Update the Identity Provider Consent of a Tenant.
 Currently only support Azure Active Directory.

 ### Request